adishavit/argh/README.md

 - Use `parser::add_param()` to *optionally* pre-register a parameter name when in `PREFER_FLAG_FOR_UNREG_OPTION` mode.
 - Use `parser::pos_args()`, `parser::flags()` and `parser::params()` to access and iterate over the Arg containers directly.

+## Colophon
+I ❤ your feedback.
+If you found Argh! useful - do [Tweet](http://twitter.com/share?text=I'm using Argh! the minimalist C++ argument handler by @adishavit&url=https://github.com/adishavit/argh) about it to let [me](https://twitter.com/AdiShavit) know.
+If you found it lacking, please post an [issue](https://github.com/adishavit/argh/issues).